 Removing outliers using a custom non-destructive condition

 This document demonstrates how to use the FunctionFilter class to remove points from a PointCloud that do not satisfy a custom criteria.
-This is a cleaner and faster appraoch compared to ConditionalRemoval filter or a custom Condition class.
+This is a cleaner and faster approach compared to ConditionalRemoval filter or a custom Condition class.

 Advanced users can use the FunctorFilter class that can provide a small but measurable speedup when used with a lambda.